vvscode/docs/docs/verification/verification-rest-api.md

 ---
 id: "5d415dd9838e2600527d1991"
 title: "REST API"
 excerpt: "This document serves as a user guide and documentation on how to use the Sinch Verification REST APIs.
-For general information on how to use the Sinch APIs including methods, types, errors and authorization, please check the `Using REST <usingrestapi>` page."
+For general information on how to use the Sinch APIs including methods, types, errors and authorization, please check the [Using REST](doc:using-rest) page."
 ---
 ## Overview